Posted on: avril 8, 2016

 It is difficult to get an indication on how much money is spent in this clandestine industry.
 Yet there are indications that it has to be a huge number.
 The police and the justice department conclude, based on investigations and data from informants, that 60 hemp syndicates are active in the city of Tilburg alone and make around 800 million euros a year, or the entire city budget of Tilburg.

 The drug industry has also been a job engine for the 2500 people who work in the underground ‘weed industry’ and who, with minimal efforts, make large annual salaries.

 Drug fact: producing cannabis for commercial purposes is illegal in the Netherlands.

 A lot of people still believe growing marijuana in Holland is legal.
 Well that’s sort of the case.
 Every person in Holland is allowed to have five cannabis plants for personal use.

 Industrial production however is strictly forbidden.
 The Netherlands has soft drug laws – especially when you’d compare them with countries like the United States, Australia, Indonesia or the Philippines.
 Sentences range between a fine and a couple of years in prison if you get caught producing or trafficking drugs.
 Compare that to the death penalty in Indonesia, or the Philippines.

 Drugs in Holland Fact: There are a few legal drug test labs in Holland.
 At these drug test locations people can get their illegal drugs tested legally.
-These companies (named GGD and Jellinek) test the ingredients and quality of the hard drugs (XTC, cocaine, MDMA, speed, etc.).
+These companies (named GGD et Jellinek) test the ingredients and quality of the hard drugs (XTC, cocaine, MDMA, speed, etc.).
 It’s 100% legal.

 These drug test locations share their knowledge about drugs and alcohol, its quality, effects and risks.
 The goal of these government sponsored companies is to educate people and to decrease the risks of it.